peterberbec/acd_cli_inotifywait/Details.md

 -m = monitor, keep watching even after the first event

--ee close_write,moved_to = watch files that were closed & writen to, and files that were moved to the watched directory.
+-e close_write,moved_to = watch files that were closed & writen to, and files that were moved to the watched directory.

 The watch_file is created by setup parsing the user's input.
 The output of inotifywait is piped into a while loop reading every line of output.
 Every line contains the path and filename of a file to be uploaded.
 We queue up if another file is being uploaded.
 Once it's our turn, we spawn inw_acd_cli_ul.sh